claudio4/fvtt-quick-distance/README.md

 ![](https://user-images.githubusercontent.com/9874071/207356928-5ab088ae-82cb-43a9-930a-89fc52d740bb.png)

-4. Click on the "Intall module" button.
+4. Click on the "Install module" button.

 ![](https://user-images.githubusercontent.com/9874071/207357275-b5bf8438-0d63-4c9a-bb9b-b10af6670c2c.png)

-5. Paste the link in our clipboard in the "Manifest URL" field at the bottom of the page, then click the "Install" botton.
+5. Paste the link in our clipboard in the "Manifest URL" field at the bottom of the page, then click the "Install" button.

 ![](https://user-images.githubusercontent.com/9874071/207357907-2b4f76e6-1068-4815-bd22-655349cae93a.png)

 ## Known Issues
 - The Quick-Distance module does not currently have a concept of token height, so all calculations treat tokens as if they are 1 pixel tall.
-This means that sometimes the distance will be slightly innacurate, as in a more accurate measurement the soruce/targets height might need to be suctracted.
+This means that sometimes the distance will be slightly inaccurate, as in a more accurate measurement the source/targets height might need to be subtracted.

+## Acknowledgments
+The Quick-Distance module was created as a free and open-source (FOSS) alternative to [TheRipper93's Hover Distance](https://theripper93.com/module/hover-distance) module, and was developed with the goal of providing a similar set of features and functionality to the Foundry community.
+I am grateful to Ripper93 for their contributions to the Foundry platform and for serving as a source of inspiration for this project.

 ## License

-- This module is distributed under the MIT license. more information is avalible in the [LICENSE](/LICENSE) file.
+- This module is distributed under the MIT license. more information is available in the [LICENSE](/LICENSE) file.